Motorcycle Accident FAQs

 Every accident is different.
 There is no set amount of time in which it will be completed.
 It often takes months to reach a settlement and can take longer if your case goes to trial.
 The amount your claim is worth will depend on the severity of the injuries and the time it takes for the injured person to recover completely.
 Your attorney can give you a better idea once they know more about your situation.

-• Lost wages covers the time you need to take off work to recover and attend doctor’s appointments or even should you become unable to do any paying work at all.
+• Lost wages cover the time you need to take off work to recover and attend doctor’s appointments, or even should you become unable to do any paying work at all.

-• Pain and suffering includes physical and mental pain and anguish caused by the accident.
+• Pain and suffering include physical and mental pain and anguish caused by the accident.

 Motorcycle accidents typically result in serious, sometimes life-threatening, injuries.
-They can affect the head, spine, lower extremities and leave you partially or permanently disabled.
+They can affect the head, spine, and lower extremities, and leave you partially or permanently disabled.
 Your lawyer can give you a better idea once they know more about your situation.

 DO YOU NEED A PERSONAL INJURY LAWYER?